rutherford-nj/www.rutherfordboronj.com/committees/index.md

 ---

-**Volunteer Committee** - Council Liaison Maria Begg-Roberson
+**Volunteer Committee** - Council Liaison Susan Quatrone

 > The vision of the Rutherford Volunteer Committee is to provide every resident the opportunity to participate in and contribute to the betterment of Rutherford.
 How?
 By making volunteer opportunities available & accessible in order to bring the community together.
-If you'd like to be a member of a volunteer team, [please fill out this form.](https://docs.google.com/forms/d/e/1FAIpQLSdrJvChRVE6Xvc1lSz6YxpUwQEJRv49HXx25O5yPdMm2oaTGA/viewform)

 </div>